 Remember, negative information only stays on your credit report for a fixed period of time – approximately seven years – so improving payment habits will increase your score over time.

-Start your credit monitoring services today with Equifax Complete Advantage Plan.Buy Now
+Start your credit monitoring products today with Equifax Complete Advantage for $17.95 per month.Get Started